KennethTrecy/virdafils/README.md

 ## Usage

 ### Installation
-1. Put the following information in the your `composer.json`:
+1. Put the following information in your `composer.json`:
    ```
    {
       // Your specified properties like name, type, license, etc...